rashfael/webdev-workshops/README.md

 - Why do you need a frontend framework
 - Why am I using vue for this

+## Session 5 - A wall full of tools - What helps you when your project gets real
+- Pack your web with Webpack
+- Let the edges bleed - Babel
+- Preprocessors for fun and profit - jade and stylus
+- How eslint keeps you sane
+- Chrome and FF devtools
+- A word on editors
+- A lot of words on the command line and why you might like linux

-## Session 5 - A peek into the back end
+## Session 6 - A peek into the back end

-## Session 6 - Why can't I hold all those states? vuex
+## Session 7 - Why can't I hold all those states? vuex

-## Session 6.5 - Links, Rechts, Gerade Aus! vue-router
+## Session 7.5 - Links, Rechts, Gerade Aus! vue-router

 ## More Sessions
 - Make it woosh, animations and transitions